-As described above, the Reference 620 circuitry is isolated from earth ground, allowing it to make measurements on cells that include an earth ground.
+As described above, the Reference 600+ circuitry is isolated from earth ground, allowing it to make measurements on cells that include an earth ground.
 This ground isolation is often called floating operation.
 Cells with earth ground include many autoclaves, pipelines and storage tanks, and many fuel-cell systems.

-Connection of the Reference 620 to auxiliary apparatus will often earth-ground the Reference 620, destroying its ability to float and make measurements on earth-grounded cells.
+Connection of the Reference 600+ to auxiliary apparatus will often earth-ground the Reference 600+, destroying its ability to float and make measurements on earth-grounded cells.
 Connection of the Monitor BNCs to an oscilloscope is an example where the instrument is earthed.

-The User I/O connector can be connected to earth-grounded apparatus without earth-grounding the Reference 620, if the cable connections are done carefully.
-The metal shell on the Reference 620 User I/O Connector is connected to the instrument's chassis, which is a floating ground.
+The User I/O connector can be connected to earth-grounded apparatus without earth-grounding the Reference 600+, if the cable connections are done carefully.
+The metal shell on the Reference 600+ User I/O Connector is connected to the instrument's chassis, which is a floating ground.
 In a system that needs isolation from earth ground, the shield of a User I/O cable must not connect the D-connector's metal shell to earth ground.
-Reference all User I/O signals to pin 6 of the D-connector, which is the ground reference for the signals on the Reference 620 User I/O connector.
+Reference all User I/O signals to pin 6 of the D-connector, which is the ground reference for the signals on the Reference 600+ User I/O connector.

-Floating operation of the Reference 620 can be compromised by improper cables to your I/O Connector.
-We do not recommend use of standard 15-pin shielded cables with this connector.
-Custom cables with the shield connected to pin 6 of the D-connector are always preferred and absolutely required when the cell is earth grounded.
+Floating operation of the Reference 600+ can be compromised by improper cables to your I/O Connector.
+We do not recommend the use of standard 15-pin shielded cables with this connector.